📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Abstract

-This project aims to develop a Django 2.X based E-democracy platform with an extra option of automated Artificial Intelligence (AI) voting based on a user's profile, consisting of a number of attributes that will record a user's political views.
-The user will have various settings/preferences to control all aspects of automation, delegation, notifications etc.
+The AI voting and selection is based on a user's profile, consisting of a number of attributes that will record a user's political views.
+The user will have various settings/preferences to control all aspects of automation, delegation, notifications, etc.

-By creating true 'democracy' many current issues such as lobbying, lack of transparency etc. can be removed, leading to an accountable government and a fairer society.
+By creating true 'democracy' many current issues such as lobbying, lack of transparency, etc., can be removed, leading to an accountable government and a fairer society.

 Publications